 Learn High Performance Finite Element Modeling from top researchers at KTH Royal Institute of Technology

-Free Online Course starting in September 2017 at www.edX.org
+Free Online Course starting on October 17 2017 at www.edX.org, now open for enrollment!

 Learn how to make cutting edge simulations!
 Engineering simulations

 are rapidly becoming fundamental in virtually all industrial sectors,